SkyPHP/skyphp/README.md

     ]
 ])->save();

-$artist->update([                       // shorthand for updating fields in the database
+$artist->update([                       // Shorthand for updating fields in the database.
     'name' => 'Slanthrax'
 ]);

-$artist = artist::insert([              // shorthand for inserting new objects to the db
+$artist = artist::insert([              // shorthand for inserting new objects to the db.
     'name' => 'Anthrax',
     'state' => 'NY'
 ]);
-echo $artist->id; // 5                  // get the newly created artist_id
+echo $artist->id; // 5                  // Get the newly created artist_id.
 ```

 #### Getting data objects from the database